Theme

 Awesome DESIGN.md is a curated collection of DESIGN.md example files inspired by public websites and design systems.

 The repository presents DESIGN.md files as plain-text visual guidance that AI coding agents can read, with examples covering color palettes, typography, component styling, layout principles, responsive behavior, and prompt guidance.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is